Getting There & Around

 For Nazareth itself, you’ll want to go down Pope Paul VI Street and into the center of Nazareth, you follow the signs to the Basilica of the Annunciation, Nazareth’s principal religious monument off Pope Paul VI Street on Casa Nova Street (also known as Bishara or Annunciation St.).

-By Bus-Bus service is available to Nazareth from all major cities.
-There is no actual bus station: Intercity buses stop on busy Pope Paul VI Street near Bank Hapoalim.
-Egged Information is just across from the bank (tel.
-04/656-9956), open daily 6am to 6pm.
-Buses to Haifa or to Tiberias leave approximately every 30 minutes.
-It is best to ask at the information counter for the number of the most convenient bus next departing for your destination.
-Nazareth Municipal Buses have one- or two-digit numbers and can get you up the steep hill to the Salesian and Nazareth Illit neighborhoods.
-The web site for the excellent Jesus Trail organization (jesustrail.com/hike-the-jesus-trail/transportation/city-to-city-bus-schedules-timetables) provides the best information on travel in and out of Nazareth.
+By Bus-Major cities offer bus service to Nazareth, though there isn’t a central bus station: Intercity buses stop at Pope Paul VI Street near Bank Hapoalim.
+Egged Information is just across from the bank, open daily 6am-6pm, and is best to approach for the most convenient bus route for your destination.
+Buses to Haifa or Tiberias depart approximately every half hour.
+Nazareth Municipal Buses get you up the steep hill to the Salesian and Nazareth Illit neighborhoods.
+The website for the Jesus Trail organization provides the best information on travel to and from Nazareth.
+Abraham Hostels in Jerusalem and Tel Aviv also run minibus shuttles to Nazareth (a more private, direct option costing just a few dollars more each direction).

 City Layout-Use the basilica’s huge cupola, topped by a beacon, as your landmark—everything you’ll need is within sight of the basilica.
 There are very few street signs, and building numbers are often in Arabic.
 Remember that it’s downhill to the basilica and the center of town from most points in the city.
 The main roadway downhill into Nazareth (and uphill out of it) is separated into a right-hand roadway, clogged with cars parking, unloading, and waiting; and a central, less-gridlocked roadway for (we hope) moving traffic.